How effective is your marketing? Until you start this important element of your business, your business will not really be started…

 Lis Pendens: Notice of a law suits, usually a foreclosure.

-Lists: You can buy lists for anything you want to market to; pre-foreclosure, free and clear, neighborhoods, etc.
+Lists: You can buy lists for anything you want to market to: pre-foreclosures, neighborhoods, properties with no mortgage, etc.

 Magnetic Car Signs and Wraps: Check with your auto policy carrier as to whether or not this will affect your coverage.
 A rider may be required.